nusenu/tor-relay-operator-ids-trust-information/README.md

 Relay operators can also publish trust information and trust information consumers can make use of it to find relationships between relay operators.
-Trust information published by relay operators has the same meaning (asserts that the published operators are running relays without malicious intent) and requirements (HTTPS, hash published via DNSSEC-signed record).
+Trust information published by relay operators has the same meaning (asserts that the published operators are running relays without malicious intent) and requirements (HTTPS, hash published via DNSSEC-signed TXT record).

-Relay operators that do not publish trust information do not have a DNSSEC requirement on their domain.
+Relay operators that do not publish trust information do not have a DNSSEC requirement on their AROI domain.

 Relay operators may also publish a reverse trust reference in a `trusted-by.txt` file to allow interested parties to discover trusting entities.
 For details see the section "Publishing Trusting Parties".